DerekNGAI/DerekNGAI/README.md

 Hi, I am Derek!
-A front-end Developer!
+I craft things that are fun!